IMPACT REPORT

 With the goal of building equity in student experiences throughout our three campuses, SSU is proud of the many new capital initiatives in our short- and long-term capital plans.

 In January 2024, the Canadian Federal government announced that a national cap would be imposed on the intake of international students for 2024 and 2025.
 This decision has caused a significant challenge not only for SSU but also for student unions across Canada, who derive most (and in some cases all) of their revenue from student fees.
+The SSU is a member of Canadian Alliance of Student Associations (CASA) and Ontario Student Voices (OSV) to advocate on behalf of the students.

 We continue to enhance our operational and reserve capacities to support three large campuses and a long-term capital plan.
 Thanks to our healthy financial position, as presented on the audited financial statements, we are confident that we have the fiscal capacity to take on these substantial challenges.